DaveInDev/Binbinhfr-Scripts/README.md

 Effects :
 - bbh_midi_keyboard_sensitivity : change the sensitivity of the MIDI input / keyboard touch
 - bbh_midi_compressor : compress MIDI notes velocities, with an autogain feature
-- bbh_simple_smooth_gain : smootly adds or removes gain to the signal
+- bbh_simple_smooth_gain : smootly adds or removes gain to the audio signal